Graduate Elementary Education Programs

 Concentrations are required for each candidate seeking a master's degree in elementary education.
 Students will choose an area of concentration in a special field which will provide depth in an area of interest.
 Courses within the concentration will be decided in consultation with the student’s advisor.

-Concentrations include: Bilingual Education, Early Childhood Education, ESL, Improvement of Instruction, Inclusionary Practices, Instructional Technology Leadership, Literacy, School Library, STEM, Urban Schools.
+Concentrations include: Bilingual Education, Early Childhood Education, ESL, Equity and Social Justice in Education, Improvement of Instruction, Instructional Technology Leadership, Literacy, School Library, STEM.
 Please see program requirements.

 Endorsements are additions to teaching certificates and do not lead to initial teacher certification.
 The coursework for the endorsement plans has been approved by the Nebraska Department of Education.
 After completion, candidates must apply for the additional endorsement(s) at the state department.
 Please talk to your advisor and submit your endorsement plan of study prior to completion of six hours of coursework.